Pjaerr/joshuaj.co.uk/src/blogposts/building-desktop-app-svelte-electron.md

 There's nothing fancy with any of the styling, you'll note we use `:global(*)` to target everything under our section.
 This is because we want to target all of the HTML under the section but Svelte thinks that no HTML exists (because it is dynamically generated) so we would get the `css-unused-selector` warning if we just used `*`.

-In the `App.svelte` replace everything with:
+In the `App.svelte` file replace everything with:

 ```html
 <script>